isomerpages/enterprisesg-switch/_flagship/SLINGSHOT/SLINGSHOT 2022 Top 10 Finalists.md

 third_nav_title: SLINGSHOT
 ---
 ## **Winner of SLINGSHOT 2022**
-After months of preperation for the startups and a 3 days of intensive pitching, we would like to congratulate **Chris** who has emerged as the SLINGSHOT Grand Winner!
+After months of preparation for the startups and a 3 days of intensive pitching, we would like to congratulate **Chris** who has emerged as the SLINGSHOT Grand Winner!

-**Chris** is a yes, and will win a Startup SG Grant of S$200,000 (in addition to the Startup SG Grant of S$50,000 for being a Sector winner), and 18 months worth of rent-free space at JTC Launchpad.
+**Chris** is a yes, and will win a Startup SG Grant of S$200,000 (in addition to the Startup SG Grant of S$50,000 for being a Domain winner), and 18 months worth of rent-free space at JTC Launchpad.

 We would like to also congratulate **Brian Pte Ltd** and **dababy foundations** for clinching the 1st runner up and 2nd runner up respectively.